Gravitational Condensate Stars: An Alternative to Black Holes: Abstract

-\abstract { {A new solution for the endpoint of gravitational collapse is proposed.
-By extending the concept of Bose-Einstein condensation to gravitational systems, a cold, compact object with an interior de Sitter condensate phase and an exterior Schwarzschild geometry of arbitrary total mass $M$ is constructed.
-These are separated by a phase boundary with a small but finite thickness $\ell$ of fluid with eq. of state $p=+\rho c^2$, replacing both the Schwarzschild and de Sitter classical horizons.
-The new solution has no singularities, no event horizons, and a global time.
-Its entropy is maximized under small fluctuations and is given by the standard hydrodynamic entropy of the thin shell, which is of order $k_{_B}\ell Mc/\hbar$, instead of the Bekenstein-Hawking entropy, $S_{_{BH}}= 4\pi k_{_B} G M^2/\hbar c$.
-Unlike black holes, a collapsed star of this kind is thermodynamically stable and has no information paradox.}} \maketitle2 \narrowtext
+A new final endpoint of complete gravitational collapse is proposed.
+By extending the concept of Bose--Einstein condensation to gravitational systems, a static, spherically symmetric solution to Einstein's equations is obtained, characterized by an interior de Sitter region of $p \!=\! -\rho$ gravitational vacuum condensate and an exterior Schwarzschild geometry of arbitrary total mass $M$.
+These are separated by a phase boundary with a small but finite thickness $\ell$, replacing both the Schwarzschild and de Sitter classical horizons.
+The resulting collapsed cold, compact object has no singularities, no event horizons, and a globally defined Killing time.
+Its entropy is maximized under small fluctuations and is given by the standard hydrodynamic entropy of the thin shell, which is of order $k_B\ell Mc/\hbar$, instead of the Bekenstein--Hawking entropy, $S_{BH}= 4\pi k_B \GN M^2/\hbar c$.
+Unlike black holes, a collapsed star of this kind is consistent with quantum theory, thermodynamically stable, and suffers from no information paradox.

-{\it Introduction.} The vacuum Einstein eqs. of classical general relativity possess a well-known solution for an isolated mass $M$, with the static, spherically symmetric line element,